-- Annual update for the calendar year 2022 by Switzerland to the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction, dated 30 April 2023. - (b) If no, is your country considering ratification/accession to the Convention?
+- Annual update for the calendar year 2023 by Switzerland to the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction, dated 30 April 2024. - (b) If no, is your country considering ratification/accession to the Convention?
 N/A - (c) Has your country adopted legislation to address the humanitarian objectives of the convention, or taken any specific measures regarding the use, production, storage, transfer and destruction of anti-personnel landmines?
 In case a moratorium has been introduced, what is its scope and duration and when was it introduced?

 Switzerland adapted its legislation in order to prohibit the development, production, brokering, acquisition, transfer (including import, transit and export) or stockpiling of anti-personnel landmines (Article 8 Federal Act on War Material, hereafter War Material Act), as well as financial support to those activities (Article 33, paragraph 1, letter f War Material Act).
-In the context of Switzerland's ratification of the Convention on Cluster Munitions in 2012, Switzerland included a prohibition of financing prohibited weapons (including anti-personnel mines) into its legislation: see articles 8b, 8c and 35b of the War Material Act, Status as on 01 February 2013.
-Additionally, the Swiss Criminal Procedure Code was amended in this regard.
+In the context of Switzerland's ratification of the Convention on Cluster Munitions in 2012, Switzerland included a prohibition of financing prohibited weapons (including anti-personnel mines) into its legislation: see articles 8b, 8c, 33 and 35b of the War Material Act, Status as on 01 September 2023.
+Additionally, the Swiss Criminal Procedure Code was amended in this regard, to allow for special inquiry measures in cases of suspected financing of prohibited war material.